mcdaley/mcdaley-blog/README.md

 - [] Create standard text formatting in the website.
 - [] Refactor the social icons in the Footer to the BloggerInfoSocialIcons
 - [x] Copy repository to a new blog repository
+- [] Remove all of the old extra code
 - [] Create a blog logo
 - [x] Add **SEO** plugin and configure in the site
 - [] Add **Search** form using 3rd party plugin